ifurusato/ros/README.rst

 *******************************************

-This provides a *Robot Operating System* (ROS) for a Raspberry Pi based robot written in Python 3, whose prototype hardware implementation is the **KR01** robot.
+This provides a *Robot Operating System* (ROS) for a Raspberry Pi based robot written in Python 3, whose prototype hardware implementations are the **KR01** and **KD01** robots.

-Main communication between sensors and motor controller is performed over I²C, using lever switch bumpers, Sharp/Pololu infrared distance sensors as well as a variety of Pimoroni sensors from the Breakout Garden series.
+Main communication between sensors and motor controller is performed over I²C, using lever switch bumpers, Sharp/Pololu analog infrared distance sensors, as well as a variety of Pimoroni sensors from the Breakout Garden series.

 .. image:: https://service.robots.org.nz/wiki/attach/KR01/KR01-0533-1280x584.jpg
    :width: 1280px